WVU-CS330-2025-01-Group01/beach-day/README.md

 emails if there are any weather hazards.
 Using Beach Day, users will receive extensive information on their favorite beaches in one place.

+## Highlights
+Some highlighted features include:
+- [X] A user-friendly interface.
+- [X] Personalizable list of beaches for easy access.
+- [X] Login/Register page for users.
+- [X] Personalized weather alerts sent to emails.
+- [X] About Page.

+## Images of Working UI

 ## Final State
 Here is a list of features:
 - [X] Account Creation